Academic Calendar

 3 Credits Weekly (3-0-0)

-This course examines variations of the family from a global perspective through a socio-cultural lens.
-Students will engage in a cross-cultural consideration of the ecology of the family with particular emphasis on race, ethnicity and culture, Canada’s Indigenous people, individualistic vs. collectivist approaches, immigration, refugees and settlement in the context of globalization.
+This course examines family diversities from a global perspective through a socio-cultural lens.
+Students will engage in a cross-cultural consideration of the ecology of the family with particular emphasis on race, ethnicity and culture, Indigenous peoples, individualistic and collectivist approaches, immigration, refugees, and settlement in the context of globalization.

 ECCS 380